-- The current two-tier system serves as a disincentive to increased giving, especially in times of crisis or economic turmoil.
-It creates a tax-induced incentive to reduce contributions in difficult times because high distribution makes it more difficult to qualify for the lower rate during the next 5 years.
-In the current scenario, when a foundation’s assets are reduced, it subjects itself to higher tax rates in future years unless it also reduces the dollar amount of its giving.
+We successfully advocated for a flat tax that eliminated a two-tier system that served as a disincentive to increased giving, especially in times of crisis or economic turmoil.
+The previous approach created a tax-induced incentive to reduce contributions in difficult times because high distribution made it more difficult to qualify for the lower rate during the next 5 years.
+In that scenario, when a foundation’s assets were reduced, it subjected itself to higher tax rates in future years unless it also reduced the dollar amount of its giving.

-- A flat excise tax will simplify monitoring and tax planning, especially for smaller foundations that may lack resources for complex financial planning.
+A flat excise tax helped to simplify monitoring and tax planning, especially for smaller foundations that may lack resources for complex financial planning.

 State of Colorado

-Working in partnership with the Colorado Nonprofit Association, we support the creation of a state tax credit for gifts to endowments held by nonprofits and community foundations.
-The purpose of the tax credit is to support long-term community and economic development throughout Colorado.
-With the forthcoming transfer of wealth, this is an opportunity to encourage donations of considerable assets to nonprofits and community foundations.
-Such donations would provide sustainable funding to support community services provided by nonprofits including education, health and social services, cultural and civic engagement.
+Working in partnership with the Colorado Nonprofit Association, we supported legislation that would have created a state tax credit for gifts to endowments held by nonprofits and community foundations.
+The purpose of the tax credit would be to support long-term community and economic development throughout Colorado.
+With the forthcoming transfer of wealth, the credit would create an opportunity to encourage donations of considerable assets to nonprofits and community foundations.
+Such donations would provide sustainable funding to support community services provided by nonprofits including education, health and social services and cultural and civic engagement.